Champlain / Saint-bernard-de-Lacolle – U.S. Interstate 87, Adronack Northway / Canadian Autoroute 15

 - This port has NEXUS lanes for entering the U.S. or Canada.
 Nexus lanes are not typically open 24 x 7 so we have a separate page showing their hours of operation.

-- Separate bus lane heading either northbound or southbound.
+- There is a separate bus lane heading either northbound or southbound.
 Southbound, keep to the far right of the car lanes.

 Travel Tips for the Champlain / Lacolle Border Crossing